tractorjuice/WardleyMapping4Startups/lesson_plan_markdown/lesson_plan_14_Mapping_the_value_chain_for_your_startup.md

 **Resources Used:** Presentation tools, peer evaluation rubrics

 ## Assessment Methods
-- {'type': 'Formative', 'description': 'Ongoing observation and feedback during map creation process', 'alignment': 'Aligns with the objective of creating a comprehensive Wardley Map, providing real-time guidance and correction'}
+* **Formative**: Ongoing observation and feedback during map creation process (Alignment: Aligns with the objective of creating a comprehensive Wardley Map, providing real-time guidance and correction)
-- {'type': 'Summative', 'description': 'Evaluation of final Wardley Maps and strategic analysis presentations', 'alignment': 'Assesses ability to create, analyze, and derive strategic insights from Wardley Maps, directly tied to learning objectives'}
+* **Summative**: Evaluation of final Wardley Maps and strategic analysis presentations (Alignment: Assesses ability to create, analyze, and derive strategic insights from Wardley Maps, directly tied to learning objectives)
-- {'type': 'Peer Assessment', 'description': 'Structured peer review of Wardley Maps and strategic insights', 'alignment': 'Encourages critical thinking and analysis skills, aligns with objectives of evaluating strategic implications'}
+* **Peer Assessment**: Structured peer review of Wardley Maps and strategic insights (Alignment: Encourages critical thinking and analysis skills, aligns with objectives of evaluating strategic implications)

 ## Differentiation Strategies
-- {'learner_group': 'Novice entrepreneurs', 'strategies': 'Provide additional scaffolding, simplified examples, and more guided practice in map creation'}
+* **Novice entrepreneurs**: Provide additional scaffolding, simplified examples, and more guided practice in map creation
-- {'learner_group': 'Experienced business strategists', 'strategies': 'Offer more complex scenarios, encourage deeper analysis of ecosystem dynamics and future evolution'}
+* **Experienced business strategists**: Offer more complex scenarios, encourage deeper analysis of ecosystem dynamics and future evolution
-- {'learner_group': 'Industry-specific professionals', 'strategies': 'Provide industry-specific examples and encourage application to unique sector challenges'}
+* **Industry-specific professionals**: Provide industry-specific examples and encourage application to unique sector challenges

 ## Extension Activities
-- Create Wardley Maps for competitors and compare with own startup
+* Create Wardley Maps for competitors and compare with own startup
-- Develop a series of maps showing potential future states of the industry
+* Develop a series of maps showing potential future states of the industry
-- Use Wardley Maps to guide a strategic planning session for the next quarter
+* Use Wardley Maps to guide a strategic planning session for the next quarter

 ## Additional Resources
-- Simon Wardley's book 'Wardley Maps'
+* Simon Wardley's book 'Wardley Maps'
-- Online Wardley Mapping community forums and resources
+* Online Wardley Mapping community forums and resources
-- Case studies of successful startups using Wardley Mapping
+* Case studies of successful startups using Wardley Mapping
-- Wardley Mapping software tools and tutorials
+* Wardley Mapping software tools and tutorials